lnbits/lnbits/docs/guide/faq.md

 </details>

 ## Building hardware tools
   <p>LNbits has all sorts of open APIs and tools to program and connect to a lot of different devices for several use-cases.
 Let us know what you did with it !
-Come to the <a href="https://t.me/makerbits">Makerbits Telegram Group</a> if you are interested in building with LNbits or if you need help with a projekt - we got you!</p>
+Come to the <a href="https://t.me/makerbits">Makerbits Telegram Group</a> if you are interested in building with LNbits or if you need help with a project - we got you!</p>

 <details><summary>ATM - deposit and withdraw in your shop or at your meetup</summary>
   <p>text coming here...</p>